LeBenjos/BOTUS/readme.md

 ## **WHAT IS BOTUS ?**
 BOTUS is a discord bot that I developed during my first year of study at HETIC.
 The bot is coded in python.
 It is a personal project that I realized to apply my newly acquired knowledge in algorithms.
 The principle of the game is simple.
-Every day at 7 am a random word and chosen.
-You have 6 chances to find it.
+Every day at 7 am a random word is chosen.
+You have 6 try to find it.
 A ranking is available to know who is the best player!
 If you want to see my other projects you can find me on [Instagram](https://www.instagram.com/benjaminschinkel01/) and [Github](https://github.com/LeBenjos) or on my [website](https://benjaminschinkel.com).

 -----------------